 Work Element Amount

-1.0 Program Administration \$35,355
+1.0 Program Administration \$35,357

 2.0 Data Collection, Analysis and Reporting \$32,830

-3.0 Transportation Planning \$30,305
+3.0 Transportation Planning \$33,891

 4.0 Transportation Improvement Program (TIP) \$27,780

-Total \$126,270
+Total \$129,858

-SPR Budget

-Work Element Amount \$0
+Budget by Work Element

 The following section describes each work category in further detail, with subcategories for each major work element.
 It provides an objective for each subcategory and the major procedures and tasks that will be carried out.
 It also gives a list of outcomes with a timeline that can be used as a basis for tracking staff work and budget.
 The timeline will either specify the quarter in which the outcome will be complete, the frequency of the task, or list the outcome to be done on an as needed basis.
 As needed means that at this time we cannot predict exactly when or how frequently we might undertake these tasks.